jnozzi/cocoadev.com/markdown/SimpleJavaLauncher.md

 ----

-For the General/NSAutoreleasePool, put that inside your main() function, not inside others.
-Then you won't have to worry about that. myAlert() is leaking because it's not inside an General/NSAutoreleasePool (unless you call it from readInfoPlist.
+For the NSAutoreleasePool, put that inside your main() function, not inside others.
+Then you won't have to worry about that. myAlert() is leaking because it's not inside an NSAutoreleasePool (unless you call it from readInfoPlist.

-To exit a Cocoa app, use     General/[NSApp terminate:nil] - General/NSApp is short for     General/[NSApplication sharedApplication]
+To exit a Cocoa app, use     [NSApp terminate:nil] - NSApp is short for     [NSApplication sharedApplication]

 ----

-But why doesn't use of an General/NSAutoreleasePool work anywhere?
+But why doesn't use of an NSAutoreleasePool work anywhere?
 Ideally, main() shoudn't have to know or care about how readInfoPlist is implemented.